ibm-cloud-docs/codeengine/environment-vars.md

 1. From the console, go to the app or job that has the environment variable that you want to delete.
 Click the **Environment variables** tab.
-2. From the table of environment values, delete the environment variable that you want to remove from the app or job.
+2. From the table of environment variables, delete the environment variable that you want to remove from the app or job.
 3. Click **Save and deploy** to update the app or click **Save** to update your job with the new environment variables.
 When your app or job is in `Ready` state, your app or job is updated with your current environment variables.

-**ANYTHING ELSE TO NOTE ABOUT DELETES??**

 ### Deleting environment variables with the CLI
 {: #envvar-delete-cli}